 Major risks and uncertainty factors

 The Revenio Group’s risks are divided into strategic, operational, trade cycle, hazard, financial, and political risks.

 Strategic risks and the need for action are regularly assessed and are monitored in connection with day-to-day management, monthly Group reporting, and annual strategy updates.

-The operational risks related to the manufacture, product development, and production control of medical instruments are estimated to be higher than average, because of that sector’s requirements concerning quality.
+The operational risks related to the manufacture, product development, and production control of medical instruments are estimated to be higher than average, because of the sector’s requirements concerning quality.

 Hazard risks are covered by insurance.
-Property and business interruption insurance provide protection against risks in these areas.
+Property and business interruption insurance provides protection against risks in these areas.
 The business pursued is covered by international liability insurance.